-Council tax is a charge local authorities make on residential properties in England and Wales, to help meet the cost of local services.
+Council tax is a charge local authorities make on residential properties in England and Wales to help pay for local services.
 Some people with dementia are eligible for a discount on their council tax bill.
-Sometimes people who care for them are also eligible for a discount.
-This page looks at who needs to pay council tax, and the reductions, discounts and exemptions that may be available.
+Sometimes the people who care for them are eligible for a discount too.
+This factsheet looks at who needs to pay council tax, and the reductions, discounts and exemptions that may be available.

-This information applies in England and Wales.
+This factsheet applies in England and Wales.
 Northern Ireland has a rates system and every property is valued individually.
-For information on discounts and exemptions if you are in Northern Ireland, contact the rebate section of the rate collection agency in your local area.
+For information on discounts and exemptions if you are in Northern Ireland, contact the rebate section of the Land and Property Service in your local area (see ‘Other useful organisations’).